glo-js/mesh-primitives/README.md

 }
 ```

-# other mesh modules
+# generic mesh modules

+##### a.k.a. "simplicial complexes"

 There are a number of other generalized mesh modules on npm.
-Some of them are numerically robust, and others are more useful for demo purposes.
-These general purpose meshes are often referred to as *simplicial complexes*.
+Some of them are numerically robust.
+These general purpose meshes are often referred to as *"simplicial complexes"*.

 The positions are not always indexed, and may not provide `uvs` or `normals`.
 They don't always represent 2D or 3D meshes.